MihailBogojeski/ml-dft/README.md

-ML-DFT: Machine learning for density functional approximations This repository contains the implementation for the kernel ridge regression based density functional approximation method described in the paper "Quantum chemical accuracy from density functionalapproximations via machine learning".
+ML-DFT: Machine learning for density functional approximations This repository contains the implementation for the kernel ridge regression based density functional approximation method described in the paper "Quantum chemical accuracy from density functional approximations via machine learning".

 ##### Requirements:
 - python==3.7